Xperaz/qr_code_challenge/README.md

 - create div component
 - create div for card inside compenent
 - create div for iamge inside card
-- create div for text inside below div image
+- create div for text below div image
 - custom code using css and make it responsive using flexbox

 ### Built with